hankandre/frontend-resources/README.md

 - [Guillermo Rauch](https://twitter.com/rauchg)
   - Worth keeping up with.
 - [Dan Abramov](https://twitter.com/dan_abramov)
-  - I refer to him as, "The Dan," because he has this presence, whether he likes it or not, within the JavaScript world that is sorta like the Godfather.
+  - I refer to him as, "The Dan," because he has this presence, whether he likes it or not, within the JavaScript world that is sorta like The Godfather.
 I also really like that a lot of his content isn't explicitly React-focused.
 He includes a lot on vanilla JS, too.
 - [Sebastian Markbåge](https://twitter.com/sebmarkbage)
   - A React core contributor.
 - [Evan You](https://twitter.com/youyuxi)
   - The creator of [Vue](https://vuejs.org), a popular UI library similar to React, and [Vite](https://vitejs.dev/) a build tool which will probably end up replacing [Webpack](https://webpack.js.org/) someday.
 - [Sarah Drasner](https://twitter.com/sarah_edo)
-  - Is now a director of Web at Google and is one of those people who knows everyone.
+  - Is now a Director of Web at Google and is one of those people who knows everyone.
+She has some amazing content on Web illustration and SVGs (Scalable Vector Graphics).
 People she mentions are people to follow.
 - [Addy Osmani](https://twitter.com/addyosmani)
   - Now working as an Engineering Manager at Google.
+I first stumbled onto him when he wrote a [case study](https://medium.com/dev-channel/a-pinterest-progressive-web-app-performance-case-study-3bd6ed2e6154) on Pinterest's migration to a PWA (Progressive Web App).
 Very connected and someone worth knowing.
 - [Sara Soueidan](https://twitter.com/SaraSoueidan)
   - Like her blog, great content on accessibility (a11y).
 - [Paul Irish](https://twitter.com/paul_irish)
   - A performance engineer at Google.
+Often posts Google Chrome related content.
 - [Chris Coyier](https://twitter.com/chriscoyier)
   - The creator of [CSS-Tricks](https://css-tricks.com)
 - [Sebastian McKenzie](https://twitter.com/sebmck)
   - The creator of Babel.js.
-Has gone on since to create [ Rome.js ](https://rome.tools/).
+Has gone on since to create [Rome.js](https://rome.tools/).
 The rumor (unconfirmed) is that he wrote Babel when he was in his teens.
 - [Cassidy Williams](https://twitter.com/cassidoo)
   - Has some great content and a newsletter.
 She used to work with Ryan Florence consulting on React stuffs.
 - [Andrew Clark](https://twitter.com/acdlite)